-- We use baseline assessments (the school had begun trialling the new EYFS Baseline in September 2019) when your child enters nursery / reception to check where your child is in their development as they begin school and continue to measure progress each half term against the Development Matters Bands and Early learning Goals.
+- We use baseline assessments (schools will be using a new national system for baseline in September 2021) when your child enters nursery / reception to check where your child is in their development as they begin school and continue to measure progress each half term.
 At this stage we would be looking particularly at language and social skills and as your child moves on to a more formal curriculum, teachers would be monitoring how your child acquires a basic understanding of literacy and numeracy. - As part of the school's Assertive Mentoring system, all pupils in school have targets for all areas of learning (these include academic and attitude behaviour, punctuality, attendance, uniform) which are set out in their Assertive Mentoring folders.
 These targets are agreed with pupils and shared with parents.
 The aim of this holistic approach is to foster independence through pupils' ownership of their individual goals, whatever their ability.
 Targets and progress are reviewed half termly. - If progress seems to be less than expected the SEN teacher will carry out additional assessments.
 These may include the Salford reading Tests well as YARC Reading and Wigan Maths assessments.
 These help us to identify more specifically, aspects your child may be having difficulty with. - When a difficulty becomes apparent a discussion would initially take place between yourself and your child's class teacher and in consultation with the special educational needs co-ordinator (SENCo) if appropriate at this stage.
 This discussion may be initiated by you or the teacher.
 We hope that you would approach the class teacher as soon as you have concerns.
 This may be in the form of speaking to the class teacher at the end of the day and arranging a time for further discussion, or phoning the school to arrange a convenient time to meet, or by e-mail or letter. - The SENCo is also available to talk to you an early stage before any formal discussions.

-What we do to help children/young people with special educational needs targeting children accurately.

-The school offers a continuum of support for pupils, from differentiated work set within the classroom by the class teacher, to more highly individualised programmes delivered outside the classroom.
+What we do to help children/young people with special educational needs The school offers a continuum of support for pupils, from differentiated work set within the classroom by the class teacher, to more highly individualised programmes delivered outside the classroom.
 The SENCo and SEN support teachers plan programmes and interventions with the class teachers and other support staff.

 SEN provision currently available in school includes: